 The rising use of hydrocarbons in the home and agriculture, particularly fertilizers, adds to drastic impacts of climate change.
 Nitrogen-rich organic fertilizers are applied at high rates, reducing the number of heat plants can store (nitrogen oxides trap 300 times more energy per unit of volume than carbon dioxide), and excessive fertilizer runoff causes “dead spots” in our waters.
 In contrast to these consequences, the high nitrate concentrations in water caused by over-fertilization present safety concerns for individuals.

 In order to counteract global warming, the accompanying suggestions are presented.
-To tackle climate change, we must substantially reduce our reliance on fossil fuels, particularly coal, which contains a high concentration of carbon.
+To tackle Drastic Impacts of Climate Change, we must substantially reduce our reliance on fossil fuels, particularly coal, which contains a high concentration of carbon.
 This method might begin in a number of ways.
 Stopping the construction of new coal-fired power plants, beginning with the oldest and dirtiest, is a critical step.
 Another option is to capture and store carbon emissions from power plants.
 Despite what may appear to be science fiction, the capacity to bury carbon emissions deep exists.

 Please enter your information below.
 We will get back to you as soon as possible 24/7